Last Updated on March 9, 2026

 3. Reporting and Compliance:

-- The Project Office will have to comply with Indian laws such as income tax, Goods and Services Tax (GST) and the annual filing with the Registrar of Companies (ROC).
+- The Project Office will have to comply with Indian laws, including filing income tax returns, Goods and Services Tax (GST), and annual filings with the Registrar of Companies (ROC).

 - The rules for the Branch Office were a bit strict because, apart from submitting normal tax returns, it also needed to submit for the annual audit and periodic reports to the RBI and the ROC.